Neuroscientist Dr. Tato Sokhadze on Neurofeedback

 3. How did neurofeedback come to be?

-The neurofeedback method originated in the late 60s thanks to pioneering work of Joe Kamiya at the University of Chicago and Barry Sterman at UCLA.
-Kamiya was first to discover that people could learn to alter their own brain activity, while Sterman’s work laid ground for the application of self-regulation of brainwaves for clinical treatment.
+The neurofeedback method originated in the late 60s thanks to the pioneering work of Joe Kamiya at the University of Chicago and Barry Sterman at UCLA.
+Kamiya was the first to discover that people could learn to alter their own brain activity, while Sterman’s work laid ground for the application of self-regulation of brainwaves for clinical treatment.

 4. What has neurofeedback been used for?

 Neurofeedback has been used for treatment in many neurological and psychiatric disorders, such as attention deficit hyperactivity disorder (ADHD), epilepsy, autism spectrum disorder, traumatic brain injury (TBI), post-stroke rehabilitation, depression, anxiety disorders, addiction, sleep, to name a few of clinical applications.
-Furthermore, neurofeedback is also used in the healthy population to train memory, attention, and other cognitive capabilities in adolescents and young adults, as well as in elderly to prevent cognitive decline.
+Furthermore, neurofeedback is also used in the healthy population to train memory, attention, and other cognitive capabilities in adolescents and young adults, as well as in the elderly to prevent cognitive decline.
 Moreover, the method has been used actively for performance improvement in athletes, to improve creativity and as an aid in meditation.

 5. So ‘Does neurofeedback really work?’
 What is the status of the scientific data supporting neurofeedback?

 Yes.
-There is an impressive and growing body of research, including multiple controlled trials, numerous studies comparing neurofeedback with other interventions, and enormous amount of clinical case series that had shown encouraging results of clinical application of neurofeedback training for various conditions.
+There is an impressive and growing body of research, including multiple controlled trials, numerous studies comparing neurofeedback with other interventions, and an enormous amount of clinical case series that had shown encouraging results of clinical application of neurofeedback training for various conditions.
 Meta-analyses and numerous reviews’ results indicate that neurofeedback is superior to waitlist, to other active standard treatment conditions, and many showed superiority in placebo-controlled studies conducted according to best randomized clinical trial (RCT) designs.

 Despite this, neurofeedback is not yet considered as a mainstream intervention.
 Although neurofeedback is a technique that has been in existence for so many decades, it has remained subject to critique, largely due to questions about clinical efficacy and specificity.
 I will start to address some of the reasons why I believe most of the objections of methods' critics are not relevant, as well as the major obstacles preventing recognition of even so well-established clinical application as treatment of ADHD using neurofeedback.